-With sparkling lights, Christmas trees full of bright decorations, and even occasional visits from Saint Nicholas - or Père Noël, as Parisian children call him - these festive street markets filled with Swiss-style wooden chalets transport a tradition begun in the Middle Ages in Alsace and Germany to the French capital.
+With sparkling lights, Christmas trees full of bright decorations, and even occasional visits from Saint Nicholas - or Père Noël, as Parisian children call him - these festive street markets filled with Swiss-style wooden chalets bring a tradition begun in the Middle Ages in Alsace and Germany to the French capital.

-During a typical year, about 15-20 Paris Christmas Markets appear across the city, joined by additional "pop-up" markets lasting just a day, a weekend, or even a week or two.
 And that's not counting the small neighborhood holiday markets with perhaps a dozen or fewer chalets offering specialty foods and small gifts that appear on a seemingly ad hoc basis - sometimes returning to the same location year after year, but sometimes shifting to new locations.

-Traditionally, these picturesque markets span the Advent season beginning four Sundays before Christmas.
-This year, look for opening dates from mid-November to mid-December.
-Although a few markets stay in place for only a week or two, most remain open through Christmas Eve and some continue to stay in place until early January.
+Although a few markets stay in place for only a week or two, most remain open through Christmas Eve and a couple continue through early January.

-Paris Christmas Market across from Notre Dame Cathedral, (c) Paris Discovery Guide
+Top photo: Paris Christmas Market across from Notre Dame Cathedral, (c) Paris Discovery Guide

 Paris Discovery Guide is a reader-supported publication.
 When you buy through our links, we may earn a commission at no additional cost for you.
 Learn more

-Guide to the 9 Biggest, Best, & Most Spectacular Paris Christmas Markets 2023
+Guide to the 9 Biggest, Best, & Most Spectacular Paris Christmas Markets 2024

-1. The Magic of Christmas: La Magie de Noël at Tuileries Garden
+1. The Magic of Christmas: La Magie de Noël at Tuileries Garden Christmas Market

 Crowds waiting to get a plate of raclette, the delicious melted cheese dish, next to the ferris wheel at the Tuileries Christmas Market

 La Magie de Noël ("The Magic of Christmas") in Tuileries Garden next to the Louvre grew out of the former Champs-Élysées Christmas Market and is huge - by far the biggest Marché de Noël within Paris, stretching along the garden's entire north edge from Rue des Pyramides to Place de la Concord.
-It's half Christmas-themed carnival, half Christmas market - and it is also easily the most popular Christmas Market within Paris, attracting over 13 million visitors each holiday season.

-Look for a huge ferris wheel, more than a dozen other carnival rides such as bumper cars and "fun house" amusements, an ice skating rink including a separate section for young children, a Champagne bar, steaming copper vats of traditional onion soup and hot mulled wine, 100+ Swiss-style chalets offering French-produced specialty food products, artisan crafts and gifts from around the world, glittering lights, numerous larger-than-life-sized plastic Santas and reindeer - and much more!
+Look for an enormous ferris wheel, more than a dozen other carnival rides such as bumper cars and "fun house" amusements, an ice skating rink including a separate section for young children, a Champagne bar, steaming copper vats of traditional onion soup, and hot mulled wine.

 La Magie de Noël truly is magic.
 Come experience it for yourself!